 ENGAGING ALL AUDIENCES

 The Gardner Museum welcomes all people.
 We work with community leaders and artists to co-produce and design programs and hands-on activities that celebrate the voices and talents of our neighboring communities.
-Our goal is to engage new audiences, learn from fresh perspectives, and to connect visitors with the Museum’s rich collection, special exhibitions, and resources through creating meaningful experiences.
+We engage new audiences, learn from fresh perspectives, and connect visitors with the Museum’s rich collection, special exhibitions, and available resources.

 Neighborhood Salon Luminaries: Learning from the Community

-Modeled after Isabella Stewart Gardner’s legacy as a curator and hostess of artist salons around the turn of the century, the primary goal of the Neighborhood Salon is to exchange creative ideas and dialogue with Boston’s most innovative and thoughtful luminaries as a means of informing programming at the Gardner.
-The Neighborhood Salon is co-facilitated by Shea Rose.
+Modeled after Isabella Stewart Gardner’s legacy as a curator and hostess of artist salons around the turn of the century, the Neighborhood Salon is a gathering of Boston's select artists and cultural luminaries.
+Neighborhood Salon cohorts nurture an active exchange of ideas between Boston's most innovative and thoughtful creatives, fostering collaborations and artistic networks while shaping Gardner Museum programming.

 PROGRAMMING FOR OUR LOCAL COMMUNITY

 The Gardner provides a number of events with our local community members in mind.
-These include our free summer series Neighborhood Nights, Free Days, our lively and family-friendly School Vacation Week activities, and our weekly Saturday drop-in art activities at Open Studio.
+These include our free First Thursday evenings, Free Days, Amplifier Projects, and Studio programs.